ANALYSIS-Legal challenges could delay Alaska's Willow oil project

 WILL DRILLING STILL BE ECONOMICAL?

 John Leshy, professor at U.C.
-College of the Law, San Francisco and a former Interior Department solicitor under former President Bill Clinton, said if Interior had not approved Willow then ConocoPhillips would likely have sued the agency saying its lease rights had been taken.
+College of the Law, San Francisco and a former Interior Department solicitor under former President Bill Clinton, suggested the department did not have much choice in approving the projects.
+If Interior had not approved Willow then ConocoPhillips would likely have sued the agency saying its lease rights had been taken.

-Even if Interior could beat back the oil company's challenge, it would probably only mean another delay for Willow, he said.
-"The court could just send Interior back to the drawing board for another decision," he said.
+And if the courts side with environmental groups on potential lawsuits it would probably only delay Willow, Leshy said.

-Mark Squillace, a professor at the University of Colorado Law School and former Interior Department lawyer, said the legal challenges "will be tough."

 "The bigger risk to the project is economic," he said.

-(Reporting by Timothy Gardner, Clark Mindock, Nichola Groom and Valerie Volcovici; Editing by David Gregorio)
+(Reporting by Timothy Gardner, Clark Mindock, Nichola Groom and Valerie Volcovici; Editing by David Gregorio and Sonali Paul)

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))